 Whether you are a potential home buyer or a real estate investor, the 2018 law is an important one to understand.
 However, it does only apply in limited circumstances.
-The Illinois Installment Sales Contract Act (rent to own) specifically applies to home sellers who sell three or more residential properties in a 12-month period (and the Act does not apply to agricultural property larger than four acres).
+The Illinois Installment Sales Contract Act (rent to own) specifically applies to sellers (with a legal or beneficial interest) who enter into an installment sales contract for residential real estate more than 3 times in a 12-month period (and the Act does not apply to agricultural property larger than four acres).

 If you are a wholesaler or real estate investor who sells multiple properties a year, this Act does not prevent you from using an installment contract for sale.
 Instead, it provides guidelines and safeguards to ensure that the buyer has some protections under the law.

 You may have heard of installment contracts referred to as “rent to own” contracts, and that is basically what they are.
 They are an alternative to taking out a traditional mortgage if the buyer either does not qualify for one or does not want one.
 At closing, instead of the buyer providing the seller with the full purchase price of the property (using money borrowed from a traditional lender), the buyer agrees to pay the purchase price over time in installments.
 Basically, the seller takes the place of the lender in this situation.
 You may have heard this called “owner financing.”
 What it means is that, instead of the bank or mortgage lender making interest on the loan while the home buyer pays it back, the owner of the property earns both the purchase price of the home, plus the interest.
 In exchange for waiting to receive the full purchase price, the seller ends up making more over time than if she had just sold the property outright.

 During the years that it takes the buyer to pay the full purchase price plus interest back to the seller in installments, the seller retains legal title of the property.
 Upon receipt of the final payment, the property title transfers to the buyer.